 11. How do you define virtue?

 How about the opposite of the last answer: making the world go forward through human actions.
 Righteousness scares me to death and seems to underlie most of the really horrifying atrocities throughout history.
 I’m inspired by my mother’s take on things: she was a good-enough housekeeper, a good-enough mom, a good-enough friend.
 She had a strong sense of right and wrong, took responsibility for her transgressions, and had a generous and forgiving nature.
-It always felt comfortable to walk through the door of the house, her husband and friends adored her, and so did I. I’d like to follow in her footsteps, but I get dogmatic at times.
+It always felt comfortable to some into her presence.
+Her husband and friends adored her, and so did I. I’d like to follow in her footsteps, but I get dogmatic at times.

 12. Design your headstone: What does it say?
 What does it look like?

 Many of my friends want to be cremated but that has always seemed to me like a waste of fossil fuel and good fertilizer.
 I want to be buried chemical-free in a wooden box and go back to the ground.
 Or a sky burial would be nice.
 But I do want a headstone: I’ve moved around so much that I’d like to finally have a permanent address.

 I love the old hand-cut stones, especially the Celtic crosses or anything with a lamb or a bird (even though I know the lambs are reserved for infants.)
 The deepest peace I know is when I am fully present and listening, and I’d love to live in such a way that my survivors would feel moved to inscribe, “She listened well.”
 Unfortunately, as you can tell from the length of my answers, I’m loquacious by nature.
 I fear they’ll be tempted to write, “Finally, she shut up.”